 - Video conferencing with your counselor

 With BetterHelp.com, you do not even have to give your real name if you do not want to and can remain anonymous through the entire process.
 The only information they will ask for is your emergency contact information in case of an emergency.
 As of October 2017, they have conducted over 17,586,939 sessions and have 11,018 testimonials from real clients.
 Their counselors are not only professional and licensed, but are also trained, experienced, and accredited.

-A study done by the Berkely Well-Being Institute determined that BetterHelp is as effective as traditional face to face therapy and 98% of their clients made significant progress.
+A study done by the Berkeley Well-Being Institute determined that BetterHelp is as effective as traditional face to face therapy and 98% of their clients made significant progress.
 You will even see BetterHelp promoted by ABC, the Chicago Tribune, The Wall Street Journal, Huffington Post, the Atlantic and Psychology Today.
-Their plans start at $35 per week and they offer a free trial that includes unlimited daily chats, live chat options, and a free phone call.
+Their plans have an affordable price with unlimited messaging as well as phone, video and live chat options, and free phone calls.
 All you have to do is answer a few questions online and they will match you with a therapist within 24 hours.
 If you do not like that therapist, you can change any time you want, no questions asked.
-No appointments are necessary and you can message your counselor at any time of day by text or chat at BetterHelp.
+No appointments are necessary and you can message your counselor at any time of day by text on the BetterHelp encrypted platform.